bentodev/bentolang/docs/bento in a nutshell.md

 A typed definition in Bento may make use of the type's definition.
 This is called subclassing or inheritance.
 The type's definition is called the superdefinition; the definition that uses the type is called the subdefinition.

-Bento supports three kinds of inheritance: implementation inheritance, interface inheritance, and override inheritance.
+Bento supports four kinds of inheritance: implementation inheritance, interface inheritance, override inheritance and lateral inheritance.

 9.1 Implementation Inheritance